erkarl/Piqu/README.md

 Piqu
 ====

-Really simple Twitter client application for Android
+Really simple Twitter client application for Android.

 Upcoming:
 Convert all activities into fragments.